opensearch-project/documentation-website/_search-plugins/searching-data/inner-hits.md

 <!-- vale on -->
 You can pass the following additional parameters to a search with `inner_hits` using both nested objects and parent-join relationships:

-* `from`: The offset from where to start fetching hits within the `inner_hits` results.
+* `from`: The offset from where to start fetching hits in the `inner_hits` results.
 * `size`: The maximum number of inner hits to return.
 * `sort`: The sorting order for the inner hits.
 * `name`: A custom name for the inner hits in the response.
-This is useful to differentiate between multiple inner hits in a single query.
+This is useful in differentiating between multiple inner hits in a single query.

 <!-- vale off -->
 ### Example of inner_hits parameters with nested objects